 All Jack wants is sleep, but that’s not going to happen when everyone else tags along in this hilarious, classic episode that takes place in the mountains.
 (Again, episodes that take place away from the apartment always seem to be extra special!)

-This is yet another “Three’s Company” episode that showcases John Ritter’s superb physical comedy — this time taking on a hammock as well as hopping away in a sleeping bag that he can’t unzip.
+This is yet another of many “Three’s Company” episodes that showcase John Ritter’s superb physical comedy — this time taking on a hammock as well as hopping away in a sleeping bag that he can’t unzip.